 The Radiography program shall maintain all academic and clinical records for at least 6 months for each student who has left, withdrawn, or was dismissed from the program.
 [N.J.A.C.7:28-19.13(f)11]

-All applicate records for the program will be maintained for 3 years.
+All student records for the program will be maintained for 3-5 years based on document.